needle-tools/needle-engine-support/documentation/scripting.md

 > **Note**: It is also possible to ignore, convert or add fields on export in Unity by extending our export process.
 This is currently undocumented and subject to change.

 ### Function with argument
+Please refer to the [TypeScript ⇡](https://www.typescriptlang.org/docs/) documentation to learn more about the syntax and language.
 ```ts
 import { Behaviour } from "@needle-tools/engine/engine-components/Component";